gerson-a/TechDeals-eCommerce-Analysis/README.md

-# ecommerce-analysis
+# eCommerce-Analysis
-Sales and marketing analysis of a sample dataset for an ecommerce company
+Sales and marketing analysis of a sample dataset for an ecommerce company.